emilhe/dash-extensions/README.md

 * Improving app performance via the `ServersideOutputTransform`

 to name a few.
 To enable interactivity, the documentation has been moved a [separate page](http://dash-extensions.onrender.com).

+NB: The 0.1.0 version introduces a number of breaking changes, see the changelog for details.